libbytheoharis/receiptTracker/README.md

 ### Running Receipt Tracker

 Within the program is option "2.
 Testing", which gives the user a view of the simple prototype version that shows most of the features being tested.

 Built based on the following "requirement ideas":

-* Menu that allows the user to navigate between four options.
+* Menu that allows the user to navigate between options.

-Below lists what would be available for Menu item 1.
-Enter Receipt(s).

 * User identifies individual tied to the receipt to be submitted.